 You have to trust in respondents to make their own assessments.
 Avoid creating a ‘this or that’ scenario.

 When you’re thinking about how to write survey questions, you must remember to be clear, concise, and specific.

 Making respondents think too much about how to answer is a sure-fire way to cause drop-outs.

-As a rule of thumb all your questions should contribute to your research aims.
+As a rule of thumb, all your questions should contribute to your research aims.
 So, don’t ask any unrelated questions just because you want the data.
-Respondents tend to disengage of you ask more than they expect to be asked.
+Respondents tend to disengage if you ask more than they expect to be asked.

-You can read more about managing respondent expectations in our article on Best Practices for Survey Research.
+You can read more about managing respondent expectations in our article on how to conduct survey research.

-We’ve also have some tips to help you write survey answers, so why not take a look.
+We also have some tips to help you write survey answers, so why not take a look?